Renewing Your CDL in MontanaCompare Commercial Vehicle Insurance Rates in 3 Steps

 - A completed Report of Eye Examination Application (Form #22-1801).

 - A money order or a photocopy of your pre-paid county receipt, proving you either paid $50.50 for a Type 1 renewal or $43 for a Type 2 renewal.

 - A self-addressed, stamped envelope if you need the receipt returned to you.
-This is good to have for it will serve as a temporary license until your new CDL is mailed to you four to six weeks later.
+This is good to have for it will serve as a temporary license until your new CDL is mailed to you 2 to 4 weeks later.

 True or False

 Doctors don’t work with the same urgency to save your life if they know you’re an organ donor.